Potomac Consolidated TRACON

-Potomac TRACON (Terminal Radar Approach CONtrol), abbreviated PCT, is the FAA air traffic control facility in charge of the Washington, D.C. airspace and Washington Special Flight Rules Area, assigning squawk codes.
-It is based in Warrenton, Virginia, United States.
+Potomac TRACON (PCT, radio communications: Potomac Approach and Potomac Departure) is a terminal radar approach control (TRACON) facility in charge of the Washington, D.C. airspace, Washington Special Flight Rules Area, the Baltimore area airspace and the Richmond-Charlottesville area airspace.
+It is based in Warrenton, Virginia.
+Potomac TRACON is the fourth largest TRACON in the United States, handling 1,400,659 aircraft operations in 2024.

 PCT is a consolidation of 4 former TRACON facilities controlling air traffic for the region's 4 major airports: Washington Dulles International Airport, Washington National Airport, Baltimore-Washington International Airport, and Richmond International Airport.
 PCT is organized into 4 areas, still associated with those geographic regions: